 Practical Aspects of Procrastination in Business

-There is neat thing about todo lists.
-For almost every item on the list there are lots of people who who enjoy doing the tasks and even more people who would think it was a decent job.
+There is a neat thing about to-do lists.
+For almost every item on the list, there are lots of people who enjoy doing the tasks and even more people who would think it was a decent job.
 Why not find somebody who would like to do the items on your list and put them to work.

 That being said there are some things that you have to do for yourself.
 These are the things you just can’t or shouldn’t pass off to somebody else.
 If you get the rest of the items off of your list then getting the remaining hard bits done is easier.